dansmyers/Example-AI-Assignment/README.md

 </br>

 This course is about the development of computation, mathematics, and technology in the ancient world.
 In this, our major research project, you’re going to choose one particular historical innovation and write about why it’s important.
-This could be a new technology, a tool, a theorem, a computational method, or something else related to the broad themes of the course; I’ll give you some suggestions for choosing a topic below.
+This could be a new technology, a tool, a theorem, a computational method, or something else related to the broad themes of the course.

 We’re also using this assignment to practice researching and writing with AI tools.
 Each phase integrates AI and you will be able to practice using AI in all phases of the writing process.